-Bumble Bee Population DynamicsLed by graduate student, Rosemary Malfi, we are looking at various factors, including parasitism, and resource availability, that may play a role in regulating bumble bee populations.
-Recent research in North America and Europe has indicated that several species of bumble bee have undergone precipitous declines in recent decades.
+Bumble Bee Population DynamicsWe are looking at various factors, including parasitism, and resource availability, that may play a role in regulating bumble bee populations.
+Recent research in North America and Europe has indicated that several species of bumble bee have undergone precipitous declines in recent decades, with one, the rusty-patched bumble bee, becoming the first bee species in the continental United States to be placed on the Endangered Species List.
 Because bumble bees play important roles in both agricultural and wild plant pollination, these declines are of great concern.
-RFID technology allows us to monitor each bee's time outside of the colony as well as its longevity.
+We use RFID technology to help us understand the risks they face in the landscape.

 Effects of Ozone on Plant Volatile CompoundsIn the upper atmosphere ozone protects life on earth from ultraviolet readiation, but in the lower atmosphere it is a known environmental pollutant that can damage living cells.
 Less known are the effects that ozone, as a strong oxidizing agent, may have on long distance scent cues used by animals to find mates and food.
 Along with Jose Fuentes, an atmospheric scientist at Penn State University, we are studying the potential disruption of pollinator and herbivore cues by increasing ozone pollution in rural environments.
 Publications on this research line, initiated in our labs by Quinn McFrederick, include pub1